Yukio (comics): Character history

 After the death of Mariko Yashida, Wolverine sent his adopted daughter, Amiko Kobayashi, to a foster family.
 He later discovered that her new foster parents were abusive and only interested in the money.
 Wolverine took Amiko away from them and asked Yukio to raise her.
 This unofficial adoption was under the protection of the Silver Samurai, now an ally of Wolverine.
 Yukio trained Amiko in the martial arts and to her own surprise she enjoyed her new role as a mother.
 When Sabretooth targeted Wolverine's friends and family, he hired Omega Red and Lady Deathstrike to kidnap Amiko.
 Yukio fought the two, but was overpowered and seriously injured, and left her in a wheelchair.
 She asked Wolverine to kill her, but Wolverine refused and saved Amiko shortly afterwards.
 Yukio reappeared and was fully recovered from her previous injuries.
 She teamed up with Storm again to enter the Arena, a fight club for mutants.
 In the end, Yukio, Storm, and Callisto took over the Arena.

 Later, Yukio and Amiko were attacked by Hellverine.
 Her confusion over the fake Wolverine's behavior earned Yukio serious injuries, but Amiko returned from school just in time to save them both from Hellverine.
 When Wolverine goes back to Japan to stop a war between the Hand and the Yakuza, Yukio is shown to be once again in a wheelchair due to Hellverine's attack.

 As part of the All-New, All-Different Marvel event, Yukio is shown running an illegal nightclub in Osaka, Japan when it is visited by War Machine where he asks her about the tech-based ninjas.
 Yukio states that she cannot say anything if she wants her business to stay afloat.
-After being threatened with the prospect of having the Avengers storming the place, Yukio points War Machine to a rather big and muscular man in a tuxedo who leaves the nightclub with two ladies entering the car with him.
+After being threatened with the prospect of having the Avengers storming the place, Yukio points War Machine to a large man in a tuxedo, who leaves the nightclub with two women.

 Characteristics and abilities

-Within the context of the stories, Yukio is an occasional thief by profession, as well as a rōnin, a masterless samurai.
+Yukio is an occasional thief by profession, as well as a rōnin, a masterless samurai.
 Yukio has been portrayed as a free spirit with an almost careless disregard for personal safety.
 According to her own philosophy of life, living in danger is the ultimate adventure, while the peace of death is the final prize that awaits for every person who has truly lived.
 In 2011, UGO Networks featured her on their list of 25 Hot Ninja Girls, commenting: "While her short, black haircut and skin-tight leather outfit make her come off as a nefarious addition to the X-Men world, Yukio has proven to be quite a helpful non-mutant to Wolverine and his friends."

 While Yukio is highly skilled in the martial arts, her specialty weapons are scalpel-like shuriken, of which she can hurl up to three at a time with deadly accuracy.